CAHPS Patient Narrative Item Sets

-The CAHPS team is conducting research to identify and better understand useful ways of reporting patient narrative information to clinicians and administrative staff.
-In collaboration with New York-Presbyterian's (NYP) Patient Experience Team and Ambulatory Care Network (ACN), the team is assessing the feasibility, value, and use of the open-ended CAHPS items in selected ambulatory care practices.
-The research questions for this study include the following:
+The CAHPS team conducted research to identify and better understand useful ways of reporting patient narrative information to clinicians and administrative staff.
+In collaboration with New York-Presbyterian's Patient Experience Team and Ambulatory Care Network, the team assessed the feasibility, value, and use of the open-ended CAHPS items in selected ambulatory care practices.
+The research questions for this study included the following:

 - How feasible is the collection of narratives using the CAHPS Narrative Item Set in routine patient experience survey operations?

 - What is the added value of the Narrative Item Set compared to conventional open-ended questions?

 - How can narrative information be reported to practice leaders, clinicians, and administrative staff in ways that are easily understood and useful for improving patient experience?